seanpm2001/Seanpm2001_WorldDB/OldVersions/README/English/1/101-200/README.txt

 ###### FC-EUROPE22

 - 22. [Former Countries, Europe, note 22] Yugoslavia ceased to exist on 1992, April 27th, when it began to breakup into several states.

+###### FC-EUROPE23

+- 23. [Former Countries, Europe, note 23] The Kingdom of Hungary as it was in 1301 CE to 1526 CE, was succeeded by another Kingdom of Hungary, along with the Eastern Hungarian Kingdom, and also Ottoman Hungary.

 <!-- Template
 I never supported [evil_country], and this repository was created, since it was part of the original dataset, and it is historical.